curv3d/curv/docs/Shape_Atlas.rst

 .. image:: images/butt_fillet.png

 As a special case, ``smooth_union k (s, s)`` is the same as ``inflate(k/4) s``.
-This seems to be peculiar to Quilez's code.
+This is specific to Quilez's code.
 This seems to be the worst case for bounding box inflation, so we can use this to compute bounding boxes.

 Distance field: approximate.
 Haven't seen a bad distance field during testing.

-Bounding box: bad.
+Bounding box: approximate.
-The bounding box of a ``smooth_union`` can be larger than the bounding box of a ``union``: it gets worse as ``k`` increases and as the minimum local Lipschitz constants of the input SDFs decrease.
-How to compensate for this?

-* Add metadata to all shape objects estimating the minimum possible local Lipschitz constant.
-  This creates a lot of extra work, and may be intractable for some SDFs.
-* Download this problem onto the user: provide an operator for fixing a bad bounding box, and a visualizer for detecting bad bounding boxes.
-* Use some kind of automatic bounding box estimator that uses distance field evaluation.
-* Restrict the use of ``smooth_union`` to shapes with an exact distance field.

 TODO: ``metaball`` blending kernel, which supports N-ary blends.